 Top left: Exploring Elisofon’s influence as Special Color Consultant for Moulin Rouge (John Huston, 1952) and Bell, Book and Candle (Richard Quine, 1958).
 Top right: Jan Faull’s presentation on Captain John Noel and colour pictures, through Tibet to Everest.
 Lower left: Hilda’s Mural.
 Coronation Street.
 Episode 1617, 14 July 1976.
 Directed by Bill Gilmour.
 Granada Television.
 Middle right: Collage by Cathy Lomax for ‘”Blue is a problem”: coloured eyeshadow in films of the 1950s and 1960s.’
 Lower right: for Kirsten Moana Thompson’s research on “”The Doors of Perception: Hallucinatory Animation, Disney and Color”.

-Thanks to the speakers who took part and everyone who attended the first of the BAFTSS Colour and Film Research Seminars of 2023 .
+Thanks to the speakers who took part and everyone who attended the first of the BAFTSS Colour, Film, Research Seminars of 2023 .

-The seminar series will offer a series of snapshots, each focusing on aspects of new research in colour and film.
-The second of the three online seminars (15th June 2023) will foreground four short-form presentations.
-Each presentation is 10 minutes long and will be followed by a Q&A. Together the researchers bring together an exciting combination of interests in colour, film and the archive in a format that aims to facilitate informed and friendly discussion.
+The seminar series offered a series of snapshots.
+Each focussed new aspects of research in colour and film.
+Each presentation was 10 minutes long and followed by a Q&A. Together the researchers brought together an exciting combination of interests in colour, film and the archive.

 Session chair: Dr Liz Watkins, University of Leeds.